kharmabum/fototropik/_pages/epigrams.md

 > Our spiritual life - built on the conventional life - is not wholly our own - it emerges from our interactions with life: others individuals and the legacy of artifacts and institutions from the past.
 >
-> At some point this legacy becomes more obvious - there’s a clear attempt at creating memetic lode points, attractors both conceptually and physically in the Buddhist world.
+> At some point this legacy becomes more obvious - there’s a clear attempt at creating schelling points, attractors both conceptually and physically in the Buddhist world.
 To essentially steer society more towards awakening.
 >
 > To hack the emergence.